nixxyiam/powershell-lah/README.md

-The key motivation for this repository is to use Windows 11 PowerShell components, without the need to install third-party software, to facilitate common activities undertaken by a computer power user.
+The key motivation for this repository is to use Windows 11 PowerShell components, without the need to install third-party software, to facilitate common activities undertaken by a Windows power user.

 ## Home PC Maintenance